-The hippest ramen option, OBON doesn’t make a sacrifice in quality.
-The eponymous OBON Ramen features roasted pork shoulder, pork belly, dried shredded chili, bambo shoots, scallion, and a 64º egg.
-The cold Spicy Kimchi and Mikado are also available for refreshment.
+The hippest ramen option, OBON doesn’t sacrifice quality.
+The eponymous OBON Ramen features roasted pork shoulder, pork belly, dried shredded chili, bamboo shoots, scallion, and a 64º egg.
+The cold Spicy Kimchi and Mikado are also available as refreshing chilled options.

 1101 N. Wilmot Rd.

 Beef Broth Tonkotsu at Sachiko (Credit: Adam Lehrman)

 Eastside sushi fave, Sachiko (they also have a second location on Valencia), does not feature a traditional pork broth tonkotsu.
 Though they lack a true tonkotsu, they more than make up for with their pork and soy sauce broth.
 Other options include a seafood version and miso.
 A California roll is included on the side.

 Keep up with Sachiko Sushi on Facebook.